Information for graduates of the Du Bois Department

 McKinley Melton has accepted a tenure-track position as an Assistant Professor of English at Gettysburg College.

-Jamal Watson, Contributing Editor, Diverse: Issues in Higher Education.
+Jamal Watson, Senior Staff Writer, Diverse: Issues in Higher Education.

 Kabria Baumgartner, Assistant Professor of History, The College of Wooster